Aquafina-water-bottle/jp-mining-note/docs/docs/quickstart.md

 * Pitch accents are shown when you hover over a particular word within the tooltip.
 You can change this to always be shown with {{ rto("tooltips.displayPitchAccent") }}.

+* If there are not enough results to display, the kanji is searched within the sentences of existing cards.

 * You can click on the word to open the specified card within Anki's card browser.